Reduced-Dose Intensity-Modulated Radiation Therapy With or Without Cisplatin in Treating Patients With Advanced Oropharyngeal Cancer

 - Prior systemic chemotherapy for the study cancer; note that prior chemotherapy for a different cancer is allowable;

 - Prior radiotherapy to the region of the study cancer that would result in overlap of radiation therapy fields;

 - Severe, active co-morbidity defined as follows:

-- Acquired immune deficiency syndrome (AIDS) based upon current Centers for Disease Control and Prevention (CDC) definition; note, however, that HIV testing is not required for entry into this protocol; protocol-specific requirements may also exclude immuno-compromised patients
+- Acquired Immune Deficiency Syndrome (AIDS) based upon current Centers for Disease Control and Prevention (CDC) definition with immune compromise greater than that noted in Inclusion Criterion 13; note, however, that HIV testing is not required for entry into this protocol.
+The need to exclude patients with AIDS from this protocol is necessary because the treatments involved in this protocol may be significantly immunosuppressive.
+Protocol-specific requirements may also exclude immuno-compromised patients.

 - UC San Diego Moores Cancer Center

 - Naval Medical Center -San Diego

 San Diego California 92134 United States